SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/03-Java-Persistence-API.md

 # JPA Entities

-Entities in JPA are just POJO classes representing our data.
+Entities in JPA are POJO classes representing our data.

 Every instance of our entity represents a row in our table.